Paul Fitzpatrick Russell: Apostolic nuncio/archbishop

 On March 19, 2016, Pope Francis appointed Russell as apostolic nuncio to Turkey and titular archbishop of Novi.
 On June 3, 2016, Russell was consecrated in the Cathedral of the Holy Cross in Boston by Cardinal Seán O'Malley, with Archbishops Allen Vigneron and Leo Cushley serving as co-consecrators.
 The post of apostolic nuncio to Azerbaijan was added to Russell's responsibilities on April 7, 2018.
 Russell resigned his post as apostolic nuncio on February 2, 2022.

 Archbishop Auxiliary Bishop of Detroit

 On May 23, 2022, Pope Francis named Russell as an auxiliary bishop of Detroit, allowing him to keep the personal title of archbishop.
 On July 7, 2022, he began his role as auxiliary bishop.
 On the occasion when an archbishop in his own right is appointed bishop of a diocesan see, the archbishop is personally referred to as the "Archbishop Bishop of [See Name]."
 In Russell's very rare circumstance, as an archbishop in his own right being appointed as an auxiliary bishop, he was to be personally be referred to as an "Archbishop Auxiliary Bishop of Detroit."

+On August 1, 2022, a lawsuit was filed in Massachusetts against Archbishop Russell alleging him of sexual misconduct.
+He denied all allegations against him, but in accordance with Vatican guidelines, he is not exercising public ministry until cleared to do so by the Holy See.

 Russell has a devotion to his mother's cousin Michał Piaszczyński, a beatified priest who died in the Sachsenhausen concentration camp during World War II.
 Russell is fluent in French, Italian, Spanish, and German.